 I make two main types of frame design: Natural (oiled or stained) and Distressed (chalk paint).

-Natural frames are made from woods with beautiful grain and color (such as New Guinea Rosewood and Meranti) and are finished with boiled linseed oil / stains and wax.
+Natural frames are made from woods with beautiful grain and color (such as New Guinea Rosewood and Meranti, but can include even Pine) and are finished with boiled linseed oil / stains and wax.
 The oil / stain makes the natural color and detail in the wood 'pop' while the wax provides a silky smooth natural finish.

 There's more to a picture frame than just the wood and finish, of course.
 There's also the choice of mat board (color, type, size, whether single or double etc) and the location where it will be displayed.